Why We Need To Stop Saying Sorry

 Now whilst I am sorry for interrupting my client’s day when I understand and appreciate how extremely busy they are, however, after a while, I did start to think why am I apologising when I haven’t actually done anything wrong??

-As a consultant delivering a service, I’m hired to deliver large scale projects and keep things moving forward.
+As a consultant delivering a service, I’m hired to deliver large and small scale projects and keep things moving forward.
 This requires constant communication to; direct, coordinate and understand how all the pieces of the puzzle fit together.

 I mentioned this to my business coach and some friends and their advice to me was the following, and I know this will help you too.